Vijayanand-debug/async-document-processing-pipeline/README.md

 - The Worker Layer
   - The Fast API Worker pulls the "Job" from SQS to process it.
-  - During each stage of the processing, it publishes status updates to Redis.
+  - During each stage of the pipeline process, it publishes status updates to Redis.

 - The Websocket Layer
   - The client connects to the Websocket Layer.